A message from the Team

 Nice to meet you!

-I'm Maria Sara Neri, a Master's student in Law, specializing in International and Comparative Law at the University of Pavia (Italy) where, alongside my academic pursuits, I work as an Academic Tutor of Public Law.
+I'm Maria Sara Neri, a Master's student in Law, specializing in International and Comparative Law at the University of Pavia (Italy) where I also worked as an Academic Tutor of Public Law.

 Beyond academia, I have been deeply committed to advocating for Human Rights internationally since the age of 19, when I joined the first project at the United Nations Headquarters (UNHQ), in New York.

-To the present day, I am currently part of the Advisory Board of the International Youth Conference (IYC), where we collaborate closely with the United Nations (UN) to involve the global youth in decision-making processes; I am a Young European Ambassador for the project of BUILDEU2in the framework of which we work with the EU Institutions in order to increase youth participation in the EU Elections of 2024; I am the Coordinator - Italy of the International Direction of Constitutional Law at the Organización Democrática Mundial (WDO/ODM) and I'm deeply engaged with UNICEF at European level, focusing on projects aligned with the Agenda 2030.
+I have been a Young European Ambassador for the project named BUILDEU2 until the European Elections of June 2024, in the framework of which we have been working with the EU Institutions to increase youth participation in the mentioned elections and I have been Youth Delegate to the World Forum for Democracy (WFD23) to the Council of Europe (CoE) in 2023.
+I am currently part of the Advisory Board of the International Youth Conference (IYC), where we collaborate closely with the United Nations (UN) to involve the global youth in decision-making processes; I am the Coordinator - Italy of the International Direction of Constitutional Law at the Organización Democrática Mundial (WDO/ODM) and I'm deeply engaged with UNICEF at European level, focusing on projects aligned with the Agenda 2030.

-One of my major passions lies in exploring the intersection of Human Rights, Law and new technologies (In-development technical innovations with significant potential):
+One of my major passions lies in exploring the intersection of Human Rights, Law and new technologies:

 my journey into the realm of innovation-related Law began during the second year of University, in 2020, when an intensive course organized by the European Center of Law, Science, and New Technologies (ECLT), crossed my path and sparked my curiosity for this intricate field.
 Since then, the pursuit of knowledge in this dynamic field has been furthered by my enrollment in different programs and related projects, and it brought me to the creation of iGlobal.Lawyer, making converge in one time and place the passion for Advocacy & International Law.